If you’ve ever been working in a document only to have the program unexpectedly close, then you know the panic that often ensues upon such an event.

 Most people don’t think these things will happen to them, so when they do, they’re often unprepared, which comes at a high price.

-Here are some of the costs of not backing up your data.
+Here are some of the costs of not backing up your data, once you read them you will understand why you need a folder lock.

 Losing Valuable Data